 - The Ultimate Beginners Guide For Sales Funnel With Examples!

 - Sell Sheet: What, Why & How to Create it?

 - How to Create a Sales Contract for Your Business?

 - The Best Sales Deck Examples To Revamp Your Sales Strategy

 - What is a Sales Tracker and How to Create One?
 (Template Included)

-- 10 Must-Have Tools for Sales and Marketing Teams for 2020
+- 10 Must-Have Tools for Sales and Marketing Teams

 Bit.ai is the essential next-gen workplace and document collaboration platform. that helps teams share knowledge by connecting any type of digital content.
 With this intuitive, cloud-based solution, anyone can work visually and collaborate in real-time while creating internal notes, team projects, knowledge bases, client-facing content, and more.

 The smartest online Google Docs and Word alternative, Bit.ai is used in over 100 countries by professionals everywhere, from IT teams creating internal documentation and knowledge bases, to sales and marketing teams sharing client materials and client portals.